-For many marketers, a rebrand is a tantalizing idea.
+For many marketers, rebranding is a tantalizing idea.
 It’s also a time-consuming process that you need to think deeply about before you dive in.
 Yes, a rebrand can feel like a fresh beginning, but it’s not always necessary or beneficial.
 Just because you don’t like your brand’s logo doesn’t mean you need to scratch everything.

-As has been well-publicized, a disastrous rebrand can hurt both your reputation and your bottom line.
+As has been well-publicized, a disastrous rebranding can hurt both your reputation and your bottom line.
 Lest we forget, Gap’s 2010 logo redesign lasted exactly one week, while Tropicana’s sales fell 20% after their 2009 rebrand.

 As the adage goes, “If it ain’t broke, don’t fix it.”
 But how do you know when the time is right?

-There are certainly reasons to consider a rebrand, as we’ll cover below.
+There are certainly reasons to consider rebranding, as we’ll cover below.
 However, while these may be applicable, no decision should be made without doing significant research, having serious discussions with leadership, and crafting a strong execution plan.
 (No one has time, money, and energy to waste on a sloppy execution—and, we promise, the Internet will not be kind to your final results if you do it haphazardly.)

 That said, if you want to know if a rebrand is the right move, here are seven reasons why it might be.